Consumer Medicine Information

-Arthrexin contains the active ingredient, Indometacin.
-It belongs to a group of medicines called Non-Steroidal Anti-Inflammatory
+ARTHREXIN contains the active ingredient, indometacin.
+It belongs to a group of medicines

-muscle and bone injuries such as bursitis, tendonitis (tennis elbow), sprains and strains, low back pain (lumbago)
+muscle and bone injuries such as sprains, strains, low back pain (lumbago) and tendonitis,

 pain and swelling after setting broken or dislocated bones

-Although Arthrexin can relieve the symptoms of pain and inflammation, it will not cure your condition.
+Although ARTHREXIN can relieve the symptoms of pain and inflammation, it will not

 Your doctor may have prescribed it for another reason.